A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: New second order scheme

 where $\alpha=\left(1-\frac{\omega_2}2\right)b_1s\omega_2,$ and the other coefficients are identical to those defined in \eqref{eq:omegarkc} and~\eqref{eq:coeffsrkc}.
 Note that for purely diffusive equations ($F_A\equiv0$), the method reduces to standard RKC \eqref{eq:rkc}.

 \paragraph{Complexity} The method requires $s+2$ evaluations of $F_D$ and $3$ evaluations of $F_A$ per time step.
 The standard RKC and the PRKC methods both require $s$ evaluations of $F_D$ per time step, but RKC requires $s$ evaluations of $F_A$ while PRKC requires only $4$.
-Finally, PIROCK merhod needs $s+2+l$ evaluations of $F_D$ ($l=1$ or $2$) and $3$ evaluations of $F_A$ per time step.
-The advantage of our new scheme comes from having larger stability region that changes adaptively, which allows to use bigger time steps.
+The PIROCK merhod needs $s+2+l$ evaluations of $F_D$ ($l=1$ or $2$) and $3$ evaluations of $F_A$ per time step. {Finally, the IMPRKC scheme requires $s+\hat s$ evaluations of each $F_D$ and $F_A$, where $\hat s$ becomes quite large for very stiff problems.} The advantage of our new scheme comes from having larger stability region that changes adaptively, which allows to use bigger time steps.

 \paragraph{Construction} In order to construct a second order scheme, we need our stability function to satisfy the following equality